HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 Query OK, 0 rows affected (0.018 sec)
 ```

-We can let mysql do the calculation for that by using a `before trigger`.
+We can let MySQL do the calculation for that by using a `before trigger`.
 The screenshot below shows the creation of a trigger that calculates the amount by multiplying two fields that
 are about to be inserted.

 ```console